shahoob/arcadia-index/README.md

 ## Setup

-Copy `.env` to `.env.local` and replace the values with yours
+- Copy `.env` to `.env.local` and replace the values with yours

-### Optional

-The `docker/` folder contains some containers to various services used by `actix-index`.
-Feel free to use these or a local install of them
+- The `docker/` folder contains some containers to various services used by `actix-index`.
+Feel free to use these or substitutes

+- Create a database with the name that is specified by the env variable `POSTGRESQL_DATABASE`

+- install `sqlx-cli` and run the database migrations : `sqlx migrate run`

 ## Developing